 “Don’t you think it’s counter-intuitive, shouldn’t the students be doing all the learning?”

-Now, you see, we’re living in “the information age.”
-There’s a humongous amount of information out there – internet, eBooks, blogs, websites, wikis, books, manuals, journals, magazines – the list is endless.
+You see, we’re living in “the information age.”
+There’s a humongous amount of information out there – internet, eBooks, blogs, websites, wikis, books, manuals, journals, magazines – the sea of information is vast.

-Yeah, I know – honesty doesn’t work these days.
-Days of honest people are over, and things like that are in the air.
-But I don’t give two hoots about such bullshit.
+Such things are in the air nowadays.
+In fact, they’ve always been there.
+But I don’t give a damn about such BS.
 No matter what anybody says about honesty, it still is the best policy.
-(At least when you deal with your students).
+(At least in the context of dealing with your students).